regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 # What happened to us because Adam sinned?

 ##### Genesis 2:9
->9 Out of the ground the LORD God caused to grow every tree that is pleasing to the sight and good for food; the <span color="orange">tree of life</span> also in the midst of the garden, and the <span color="orange">tree of the knowledge of good and evil</span>.
+>9 Out of the ground the LORD God caused to grow every tree that is pleasing to the sight and good for food; the <span style='color:orange'>tree of life</span> also in the midst of the garden, and the <span style='color:orange'>tree of the knowledge of good and evil</span>.

 *Two special trees*

 ##### Genesis 2:15-17
 >15 Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.
-16 The LORD God commanded the man, saying, “<span color="orange">From any tree of the garden you may eat freely</span>; 17 but from the <span color="orange">tree of the knowledge of good and evil you shall not eat</span>, for <span color="orange">in the day</span> that you eat from it <span color="orange">you will surely die</span>.”
+16 The LORD God commanded the man, saying, “<span style='color:orange'>From any tree of the garden you may eat freely</span>; 17 but from the <span style='color:orange'>tree of the knowledge of good and evil you shall not eat</span>, for <span style='color:orange'>in the day</span> that you eat from it <span style='color:orange'>you will surely die</span>.”

 *Simple, clear, and unique command with a specific consequence*

 ##### Genesis 3:1-5
 >1 Now the serpent was more crafty than any beast of the field which the LORD God had made.
-And he said to the woman, “Indeed, has God said, ‘<span color="orange">You shall not eat from any tree of the garden’?</span>” 2 The woman said to the serpent, “From the fruit of the trees of the garden we may eat; 3 but from the fruit of the tree which is in the middle of the garden, God has said, ‘You shall not eat from it <span color="orange">or touch it</span>, or you will die.’ ” 4 The serpent said to the woman, “<span color="orange">You surely will not die!</span> 5 For God knows that in the day you eat from it your eyes will be opened, and <span color="orange">you will be like God, knowing good and evil.</span>”
+And he said to the woman, “Indeed, has God said, ‘<span style='color:orange'>You shall not eat from any tree of the garden’?</span>” 2 The woman said to the serpent, “From the fruit of the trees of the garden we may eat; 3 but from the fruit of the tree which is in the middle of the garden, God has said, ‘You shall not eat from it <span style='color:orange'>or touch it</span>, or you will die.’ ” 4 The serpent said to the woman, “<span style='color:orange'>You surely will not die!</span> 5 For God knows that in the day you eat from it your eyes will be opened, and <span style='color:orange'>you will be like God, knowing good and evil.</span>”

 *Satan added to and removed from, and twisted what God said.<br />
 Satan also made false promises.<br />